apache/hudi/website/docs/flink-quick-start-guide.md

 <TabItem value="flinksql">

-Creates a Flink Hudi table first and insert data into the Hudi table using SQL `VALUES` as below.
+Insert data into the Hudi table using SQL `VALUES`.

 ```sql
 -- insert data using values